cbarkr/blog/content/homelab/v2/part 4.md

 ## Example
 Accessing `https://adguard.lab` (for example) should:
 1. Trigger a DNS request for `adguard.lab`
-2. Result in AdGuard Home rewriting the response such that `adguard.lab`->`<server-ip-address>
+2. Result in AdGuard Home rewriting the response such that `adguard.lab`->`<server-ip-address>`
 3. Redirect the request to `<server-ip-address>:443`
 4. Result in Caddy proxying the request from port `443` to port `8080` on the server (i.e. the port running AdGuard Home's web interface)
-## Wrapping Up
-AdGuard Home should now be running as a DNS server and Caddy as a reverse proxy!
-Together, they can be used to use custom domains with HTTPS locally.
 ## Summary
 In this post, I described how to bind rootless containers to privileged ports and configure both AdGuard Home and Caddy in such a fashion.
+Together, they can be used to define custom local domains with HTTPS.

 ---